input-output-hk/cardano-node-wiki/Cardano-Haskell-Node-(Byron-Re-Write)-Status.md

 Hello all, this page will be used to keep a static status of the Byron Re-Write node.

-This will support the capabilities page in documenting the outstanding development, testing and production ready activities.
+This will support the capabilities page https://github.com/input-output-hk/cardano-node/wiki/Cardano-Haskell-Node-Capabilities

-As the code base and work is split across multiple repositories this will give summary to the content there.
+The work below is that specifically required to make the node _**public test and main net ready**_